Devil in Christianity: Christian teachings

 The concept of fallen angels is of pre-Christian origin.
 Fallen angels appear in writings such as the Book of Enoch, the Book of Jubilees and arguably in Genesis 6:1–4.
 Christian tradition and theology interpreted the myth about a rising star, thrown into the underworld, originally told about a Babylonian king (Isaiah 14:12) as also referring to a fallen angel.
-The devil is generally identified with Satan, the accuser in the Book of Job.
-Only rarely are Satan and the devil depicted as separate entities.
+The Devil is generally identified with Satan, the accuser in the Book of Job.
+Only rarely are Satan and the Devil depicted as separate entities.

-Much of the lore of the devil is not biblical.
+Much of the lore of the Devil is not biblical.
 It stems from post-medieval Christian expansions on the scriptures influenced by medieval and pre-medieval popular mythology.
 In the Middle Ages there was a great deal of adaptation of biblical material, in the vernacular languages, that often employed additional literary forms like drama to convey important ideas to an audience unable to read the Latin for themselves.
 They sometimes expanded the biblical text with additions, explanatory developments or omissions.
 The Bible has silences: questions it does not address.
 For example, in the Bible, the fruit Adam and Eve ate is not defined; the apple is part of folklore.
-Medieval Europe was well equipped to explain the silences of the Bible.
 In addition to the use of world history and the expansion of Biblical books, additional vehicles for the adornment of Biblical tales were popular sagas, legends, and fairy tales.
 These provided elaborate views of a dualistic creation where the Devil vies with God, and creates disagreeable imitations of God's creatures like lice, apes, and women.
 The Devil in certain Russian tales had to intrigue his way on board the Ark in order to keep from drowning.
-The ability of the Devil, in folk-tale, to appear in any animal form, to change form, or to become invisible, all such powers while nowhere mentioned in the Bible itself, have been assigned to the devil by medieval ecclesiasticism without dispute.
+The ability of the Devil, in folk-tale, to appear in any animal form, to change form, or to become invisible, all such powers while nowhere mentioned in the Bible itself, have been assigned to the Devil by medieval ecclesiasticism without dispute.